rabestro/jetbrains-academy-console-menu-system/README.md

-# jetbrains-academy-console-menu-system
+# Console Menu System

-The very simple one-class console menu system for JetBrains Academy projects.
+A simple class for building menus for console applications.This class was designed to make it easy to create simple console menus for educational projects in particular the project of the JetBrains Academy).

+Usage example: